felipekjr/flutter_flavors/README.md

-# flutter_flavors
+# Flavorizing the app on Android and iOS
-Product flavors in flutter app
+Post on medium: